codingMustache/codingMustache/README.md

 ## Joke of the Day

-I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.
+What concert costs only 45 cents?
+50 cent featuring Nickelback.

 ## Daily Trivia

-What does AD stand for in relation to Windows Operating Systems?
+What vulnerability ranked #1 on the OWASP Top 10 in 2013?
- 1. Alternative Drive
+ 1. Broken Authentication
- 2. Automated Database
+ 2. Cross-Site Scripting
- 3. Active Directory
+ 3. Injection
- 4. Active Department
+ 4. Insecure Direct Object References

 <details>
   <summary>Answer</summary>
-  Active Directory
+  Injection
 </details>